mhborthwick/lorem-intl/README.md

 # Overview

-Generate lorem-ipsum text in multiple languages
+Generate Lorem Ipsum and placeholder text in multiple languages